hazelcast/hazelcast/hazelcast-documentation/src/DistributedEvents.md

 ### Client Listener

-The Message Listener is used by the Hazelcast IQueue, ISet and IList interfaces.
-It allows to get notified when an item is added or removed.
+The Client Listener is used by the Hazelcast nodes.
+It notifies the nodes when a client is connected or disconnected to/from the cluster.

-The following is an example Item Listener class.
+The following is an example Client Listener class.

 ```java